"AP Automation That Actually Works" — Anchor Group Podcast with Charted

 Lee (20:00)

 You're pretty close.
 Hang on, I'll share the screen here too.
-So you said 400 invoices a month, so that's 4,800 invoices per year.
-And then usually we assume they're combining some of those invoices into multiple invoices in one payment.
-So let's say they're doing like 3,000 payments per year and like a 50/50 split between check and ACH, which is pretty typical.
+You said 400 invoices a month, so that's 4,800 per year.
+And then we usually assume they're combining some of those invoices into multiple invoices for one payment.
+So let's say they're doing about 3,000 payments per year and a 50/50 split between checks and ACH, which is pretty typical.

 So what we look at in the ROI calculator here is first the cost of doing things manually.
-According to a report from Ardent Partners—it's their Metrics That Matter report in 2024—they measure the fully burdened cost (what you just calculated): labor, overhead, software licenses, paper, envelopes, those types of things.
-The fully burdened cost per invoice that's processed for an average organization is $9.87.
+According to a report from Ardent Partners—their 2024 Metrics That Matter report—they measure the fully burdened cost (what you just calculated): labor, overhead, software licenses, paper, envelopes, and those types of things.
+The fully burdened cost per processed invoice for an average organization is $9.87.

 Caleb (20:58)